I always get great feedback on back pain articles, and today I have one on herniated discs.

 Lay on your back with your arms by your sides, knees bent, and feet flat.
 Make sure your feet are hip-width apart.
 Push through your heels to raise your hips, creating a straight line from your knees to shoulders.
 Squeeze your glutes and brace your core.
 If your hips sag or drop, lower yourself back on the floor.
 The goal is to maintain a straight line from your shoulders to your knees and hold for 20-30 seconds.
 You may need to begin by holding the bridge position for five-second repetitions as you build your strength.

 (Above is a more advanced bridging version with the foam roller)

 #7 – Iso Hip Flexion

-Start in the same position as the Knee to Chest stretch.
+Start in the same position as the Knee to Chest Stretch.
 Draw both knees toward your chest until your thighs and torso form a 90-degree angle.
-Place your hands on your knees and try to move them closer to your chest, but resist with your hands so no actual movement occurs.
-Hold for 10 seconds and then relax, and perform 10 repetitions.
+Place your hands on your knees and try to move them closer to your wardrobe, but resist with your hands, so no actual movement occurs.
+Hold for 10 seconds and then relax and perform ten repetitions.

 #8 – Safe Crunch

 Lie on your back with your left leg extended.
 Your right knee should be bent and your right foot flat.
 Place your hand’s palms down on the floor underneath the natural arch in your lower back.
 Slowly raise your head and shoulders off the floor without bending your lower back or spine, and hold this position for 5 seconds as you exhale.
 Perform 5-10 repetitions and then switch legs.